openstack-archive/pbrx/README.rst

   replace the released version.
 This is done in such a way that any given ``constraints`` will be honored and not get messed up by transitive depends.

+build-images
+  Builds container images from a project's source tree.
+The ``python:alpine`` base image is used, and dependencies are taken from ``bindep.txt`` for distro requirements and ``requirements.txt`` for python requirements.
+A base image is made for the project itself, and then an additional image based on the base image for every entry in ``entry_points.console_scripts`` in the ``setup.cfg`` file.

 .. _pbr: https://docs.openstack.org/pbr/latest/